-(A) All on-ice officials must be currently certified through the Hockey Canada Officiating Program in order to be eligible to officiate OWHA games.
+- (A) All on-ice officials must be currently registered through the Hockey Canada Officiating Program in order to be eligible to officiate OWHA games. - (B) All referees must provide proof of current certification in order to have valid insurance coverage.

-- (B) All referees must provide proof of current certification in order to have valid insurance coverage. - (C) All on-ice officials shall act in accordance with the OWHA Officials' Handbook.
+(C) All on-ice officials shall act in accordance with the OWHA Officials' Code of Conduct..